simonpatrat/marker/README.md

 you could now navigate to [http://localhost:3000](http://localhost:3000)

 The project is proxying api calls based on `"proxy"` entry in package.json.
-The backend is configured to run on 5000 port, you can change it, but be sure to replicate this change by also changing the `"proxy"` value with your new port in this application package.json
+The backend is configured to run on 5000 port, you can change it, but be sure to replicate this change by also changing the `"proxy"` value with your new por tin package.json

 ### Test